sam-peets/ferrous_gb/README.md

 # ferrous_gb

-`ferrous_gb` is a Gameboy emulator written in Rust targeting the web (through WASM) and native platforms.
+`ferrous_gb` is a WIP Gameboy emulator written in Rust targeting the web (through WASM) and native platforms.

 ## To Do

+- [x] APU/sound
-- [ ] Finish APU/sound
+- [ ] Polish APU/sound
+- [ ] Use M-cycle accurate memory reads on the CPU
 - [ ] More debugging tools

 ## Accuracy